-Be aware that hunting occurs on public and private lands all along the river primarily September through February and late April through May.
+Be aware that hunting occurs on public and private lands all along the river from September through February and late April through May.
 River users should wear blaze orange so they are visible to any hunters in the area.
-Visit the PA Game Commission website for more information: www.pgc.state.pa.us
+For more information: www.pgc.state.pa.us